 - A push toward alternative therapies.
 We’ve noted some medical specialists recently discussing the return of psychological behavior modification therapies for some pain patients.

 - Pharmacies and controlled access – similar to what we see now if you want to purchase Pseudoephedrine.
 The states will operate a database and track an individual’s purchase of pain medications.
 Doing so should dramatically help to curtail anyone from using multiple physicians and pharmacies to obtain multiple prescriptions and acquiring Opioids to distribute to nonmedical users.

 This is an issue that goes way beyond injured workers and the question of whether they took one too many pills or were able to skip a few.
 The broader problem is that an outrageous amount of pain medication is being used by people that don’t need it and aren’t supposed to be using it.
 Unfortunately, they are getting it from people that have had it prescribed to them but aren’t using it and doctors that shouldn’t be prescribing it at all.
 That is getting ready to stop.

-Hanagan & McGovern is a Mt.
-Vernon, Illinois, workers’ compensation and personal injury law firm serving southern and central Illinois.
-If you have questions concerning this article or have other workers compensation questions, please contact us.
-GNZ4YKNXUZFH
+Hanagan & McGovern in a southern Illinois personal injury and workers’ compensation law firm located in Mt.
+Vernon, Illinois and serving southern and central Illinois.
+If you have questions on this, please give us a call or contact us.